 Engage with Online Communities:

-Numerous online forums and social media groups cater to families navigating ASD.
-These virtual communities can offer 24/7 support, and members can share insights and experiences worldwide.
+Many forums and social media groups support families navigating Autism.
+These virtual spaces offer 24/7 support, advice, and encouragement.
+Parents can connect with others worldwide to share real experiences and solutions.

 Connect with Professionals: